proteinreport/proteinreport.org/content/en/directory/enough/index.md

 weight: 5000
 uuid: 5865
 ---
-<p>Enough&#039;s novel integrated technology offers the potential for a step-change transformation in the economics, scalability and sustainability profile of mycoprotein production.</p>
+<p>Enough's novel integrated technology offers the potential for a step-change transformation in the economics, scalability and sustainability profile of mycoprotein production.</p>
-<p>Enough&#039;s technology transforms cereal crops such as wheat or maize into high-quality protein (ABUNDA) with 3-15 times better conversion efficiency than traditional protein sources such as meat from farm animals.
+<p>Enough's technology transforms cereal crops such as wheat or maize into high-quality protein (ABUNDA) with 3-15 times better conversion efficiency than traditional protein sources such as meat from farm animals.
 (Formerly 3F Bio)</p>